-First Time Start Up) -------------- ------------- ------- ---- ---
+First Time Start Up

 - 1. Unpack the lock. - 2.
-With the batteries disconnected, hold down the key for 10 seconds and release. - 3.
-Connect the batteries and listen for 3 beeps.
-Within 5 seconds of hearing the 3 beeps, press and hold until beeping starts.
-This will clear the lock of all programmed data.
-Important: If you do not hear these 3 beeps, you must start over at step 2. - 4.
-Listen for another series of beeps and LED flashes followed by 10 seconds of silence.
-The lock is now ready to program.
-Failure to follow this exact procedure can result in erratic lock behavior.
+With the batteries disconnected, hold down the \textstyle key for 10 seconds and release. - 3.
+Connect the batteries and listen for 3 beeps. - 4.
+Wait 15 seconds, and listen for 6 additional beeps (LED will flash twice).
+The lock is ready to program when it unlocks.

 Important Note: When entering any key sequence below, do not pause more than 25 seconds between any key presses--otherwise you must start again.